thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Asset type

 This alias allows choosing assets of entered type (and, if needed) names of which begin with an entered query.
-This alias filters assets of type ‘field’ and with name starting with ‘House’.
+This alias filters assets of type ‘field’ and with name starting with ‘Build’.

 Let's learn how to add an Asset type alias and use it in a widget:
 1. Enter dashboard editing mode.